zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/oql/oql-expression-syntax.md

 	System.owner/System.User/System.UserRoles = '[%UserRole_Manager%]'
 ```

-### Time-related variables
+### Time-Related Variables

 All time-related variables and expressions that are supported in XPath are also supported in OQL.
-See section [Time-Related](https://docs.mendix.com/refguide/xpath-keywords-and-system-variables/#time-related) in XPath Keywords and System Variables.
+See section [Time-Related](/refguide/xpath-keywords-and-system-variables/#time-related) of *XPath Keywords and System Variables*.

-Return type of all time-related variables and expressions is Date and time.
+The return type of all time-related variables and expressions is Date and time.
 They can be used the same way as values of type Date and time.

 For example: